Finite abelian subgroups in the groups of birational and bimeromorphic selfmaps: Preliminaries

-\begin{proof} By Lemma \ref{abelian3} we may choose compatible systems of generators in $G'_i$ and $G_i$ for every $i \in \mathbb{N}$.
+\begin{proof} By Remark \ref{elementary} we may assume that $G_i \simeq (\mathbb{Z}/N_i\mathbb{Z})^r$ are elementary abelian subgroups for some $N_i$ that tend to infinity.
+By Lemma \ref{abelian3} we may choose compatible systems of generators in $G'_i$ and $G_i$ for every $i \in \mathbb{N}$.
 Let us denote by the divisors in the decomposition of $G'_i$ given by the structure theorem.
-Then the quotient groups $G''_i$ are isomorphic to By assumption, the unbounded rank of the sequence $\{G'_i\}$ is at most $r'$.
-By Proposition \ref{rankab} we obtain Also, since the unbounded rank of the sequence $\{G''_i\}$ is at most $r''$, by Proposition \ref{rankab} we obtain the inequality However, since $N_i$ tend to infinity, the sequences $\{N'_{i,j}\}$ and $\{N_i/N'_{i,j}\}$ for a fixed $j \in \{1, \ldots, r\}$ cannot be bounded simultaneously.
-Therefore, adding the above inequalities we obtain $r \leqslant r' + r''$, as it was to be shown.
+Then the quotient groups $G''_i$ are isomorphic to By the assumption, the asymptotic rank of the sequence $\{G'_i\}$ is at most $r'$.
+By Proposition \ref{rankab}, Similarly, since the asymptotic rank of the sequence $\{G''_i\}$ is at most $r''$, we have, by Proposition \ref{rankab}, However, since $N_i$ tend to infinity, the sequences $\{N'_{i,j}\}$ and $\{N_i/N'_{i,j}\}$ for a fixed $j \in \{1, \ldots, r\}$ cannot be bounded simultaneously.
+Therefore, adding the above inequalities we obtain the result required. \end{proof}